-1. Farm Tomita Flower Fields Japan - The Holy Land of Lavender Fields
+1. Farm Tomita Flower Fields: The Holy Land of Hokkaido Lavender Fields

 Farm Tomita revived the declining lavender cultivation in the Furano region and pioneered that established lavender tourism.
 Now it is a lavender holy land where people visit from around the world.

-In the farm there are a variety of flower fields and many places worth viewing!
+On this incredible Furano flower farm, there are a variety of blooming fields and many places worth viewing!

 Lavender bloom time!

-There are many types of lavender here, such as the Noushi Hayazaki and Youtei, which are in bloom during early July to mid-July, and the Okamurazaki, which is in bloom from mid-July to late July.
+There are many types of lavender here, such as the Noushi Hayazaki and Youtei, which are in bloom during early July to mid-July, and the Okamurazaki, which flowers from mid-July to late July.

-Even though there are many late blooming lavender types, you can enjoy a purple view in various locations in the farm from early to late July.
+Even though there are many late-blooming lavender types, you can enjoy a purple view in various locations on the farm from early to late July.

 Farm Tomita offers shops and cafes like Poppy House and Hanabito House to accompany your flower viewing pleasure.